BrindaG7/Classification-using-data-models/README.md

 The program will prompt you to enter the filename of the text file that is attached to the folder.

-Input the data se with Ecommerce comments to classify it into positives and negatives and run to get output.
+Input the data set of E-commerce comments by replacing the file address to classify it into positives and negatives and run to get output.